cirrusUK/gputempnotify/README.md

 # gputempnotify
-simple shell script i use in cron to have GPU temps show in dunst every @hour
+simple shell scripts i use in cron to have temps show in dunst every @hour

 ![screenshot](/screenshot.png)
 ![screenshot](/screenshot2.png)